North Queensland Stadium

-North Queensland Stadium, commercially known as Queensland Country Bank Stadium, is a multi-purpose stadium in South Townsville, Queensland, Australia, primarily used for rugby league.
+North Queensland Stadium, also known as Queensland Country Bank Stadium for sponsorship reasons, is a Rugby League stadium located in Railway Estate, a suburb of Townsville, Queensland, Australia.
+It is the home ground of the North Queensland Cowboys of the National Rugby League (NRL) competition.

 History

 As part of Australia's 2022 FIFA World Cup bid in 2010, an analysis of Townsville's existing Willows Sports Complex suggested a total redevelopment of the site and outlined key issues including the growth rate of the surrounding suburbs and incompatibility of hosting major events in an expanding residential centre, with limited public transport access.
 In August 2011, the Bligh Government released a concept design for a new inner-city $185 million sporting stadium in South Townsville.
 The concept plan identified a 17.28 hectare parcel of land bounded by Saunders St and owned by QR National, as the ideal site for a new international standard stadium.
 The 30,000-seat stadium would include 100 open-air corporate boxes and 25 enclosed corporate suites.
 North Queensland Cowboys chairman Laurence Lancini supported the concept and said relocating the Cowboys' home ground to the inner-city site would not only benefit the club, but the city as a whole.
 Two months prior to the concept release, then-Queensland Premier Anna Bligh had declared Townsville the capital of north Queensland and had outlined the importance of sporting events and entertainment in the Townsville Futures Plan.
 The following year saw Bligh and the Queensland Labor Party lose the 2012 Queensland state election which resulted in the Queensland Liberal National Party not adopting the Townsville Futures Plan.

-The concept of a new Townsville stadium was again put on the agenda in the lead up to the 2015 Queensland state election.
+The concept of a new stadium for Townsville was again put on the agenda in the lead up to the 2015 Queensland state election.
 In December 2014, Queensland Opposition Leader Annastacia Palaszczuk promised the Queensland Labor Party would provide $100 million in funding for a new stadium in Townsville's central business district, should they win the election.
 In January 2015 then-premier Campbell Newman announced $150 million in funding for the same project that would be funded through the sale of state assets.

 In April 2015, the Townsville City Council purchased the 17.28ha site in South Townsville with the hope that funding could be secured for the project in the near future.
 A visit from then-Prime Minister Tony Abbott a month later raised hopes as it was revealed that the federal Liberal National Party was investigating options for Commonwealth funding towards the stadium.
 Just three days later Treasurer Joe Hockey ruled out Commonwealth funding for the project.